 The landings of allied forces in Gallipoli during World War I.

-In 1990 the Limerick Branch of the Royal British Legion gathered in Perry Square to commemorate those who died at the Dardanelles and Gallipoli.
+The Limerick Branch of the Royal British Legion gathered in Perry Square to commemorate those who died at the Dardanelles and Gallipoli.

 Eamon O'Toole spoke as his colleagues stood to attention, many of them wearing their medals.